Glossary of Financial Terms

 - Earnings Sensitivity

-- A measure of the impact of potential changes in interest rates on the projected 12-month before-tax net income of a portfolio of assets, liabilities and off-balance sheet positions in response to prescribed parallel interest rate movements.
+- A measure of the impact of potential changes in interest rates on the projected 12-month pre-tax net income of a portfolio of assets, liabilities and off-balance sheet positions in response to prescribed parallel interest rate movements.

 - Economic Capital

 - An expression of the enterprise’s capital demand requirement relative to the bank’s view of the economic risks in its underlying business activities.
-It represents management’s estimation of the likely magnitude of economic losses that could occur should severely adverse situations arise, and allows returns to be measured on a consistent basis across such risks.
+It represents management’s estimation of the likely magnitude of economic loss that could occur should severely adverse situations arise, and allows returns to be measured on a consistent basis across such risks.
 Economic capital is calculated for various types of risk, including credit, market (trading and non-trading), operational and business, based on a one-year time horizon using a defined confidence level.